ldutoit/stoneflies_GBS1/SNPcalling.md

 ## Summary

 output_snpfiles_restricted :  4633 sites covered for at least 80 % of 166 individuals.
-We kept mmaximum 1 site in each 100bp fragment (i.e. each stacks) while excluding fragments with more than 2 sites (i.e. likely to be repeats).
+We kept maximum 1 site in each 100bp fragment (i.e. each stacks) while excluding fragments with more than 3 sites (i.e. likely to be repeats).